 A Brief History of Lower Merion

-Lower Merion Township was first settled in 1682 by Welsh Quakers who were granted a tract of land by William Penn.
+Lower Merion Township was first settled in 1682 by Welsh Quakers, who were granted a heavily wooded tract of land along the Schuylkill River by William Penn.
 In 1713, Lower Merion was established as an independent Township with about 52 landholders and tenants.
-In 1900, the Township was incorporated as a Township of the First Class.
+In 1900, during a period characterized by small farms, mills and factories, Lower Merion was incorporated as a Township of the First Class.

-Lower Merion is community characterized by a deep sense of civic pride and involvement.
-Over 18 business and civic associations provide an opportunity for residents to participate in their community.
-In addition, the Township maintains a "Community Resources Leadership Bank" of citizens interested in serving on one of the many appointed Township Boards or Commissions.
+Lower Merion is a multiple award-winning community with a deep sense of civic pride and involvement.
+About 20 business and civic associations provide an opportunity for residents to participate in their community.
+In addition, the Township maintains a "Community Resources Leadership Bank

 Excellent educational opportunities, two respected hospitals, convenient shopping and dining establishments and a plenitude of open space all within its borders, make Lower Merion Township one of the most desirable communities in which to live and work.